Signs and symptoms of RSV

 Question: Is RSV treatable?

 Answer: For children with mild disease, no specific treatment is necessary other than the treatment of symptoms.
-Children with severe disease may require oxygen therapy and sometimes mechanical ventilation.
-Ribavirin aerosol may be used in the treatment of some patients with severe disease.
+Children with severe disease may require oxygen therapy, suctioning of mucus from the airways, and sometimes mechanical ventilation.
+There is no specific treatment for RSV infection.

 Question: Does RSV have any long-term effects?